Julgodis/Cupcake-Compiler/README.md

 Both Cupcake and me has no association with Jonathan Blow or JAIs development.
 The experience you have with Cupcake should not be reflected towards JAI and your opinon of it, **_Cupcake is not JAI_**.
 Cupcake is my hobby project, create for me to learn how i real compiler works and how programs goes from source code to machine code.

-Cupcake, as JAI, does not generate machine code (yet).
-There are two way to execute your code, run the code in the compiler itself  through bytecode (#run) or compile/convert your JAI code to C++ code.
-Currently a C++ file will always be generate and there is no way to turn it off.
-Output folder for the C++ file is in `%EXECUTABLE_PATH%/output/output.cpp`, the folder can be changed by using the compiler introspection feature.

 ### Platform support ###

 || **Status** |